-Book Test by David Jonathan, Simon Lipkin, Chen Wang, TCC Magic, Chen Yang, Chris Wardle, James Ward, Peter Turner, Chris Philpott, and Reid Ferry
+Book Test by David Jonathan, Simon Lipkin, Chen Wang, TCC Magic, Chen Yang, Peter Turner, Paul Romhany, Chris Wardle, James Ward, Chris Philpott, Reid Ferry, and Rich Relish

-Created by: David Jonathan, Simon Lipkin, Chen Wang, TCC Magic, Chen Yang, Chris Wardle, James Ward, Peter Turner, Chris Philpott, Reid Ferry
+Created by: David Jonathan, Simon Lipkin, Chen Wang, TCC Magic, Chen Yang, Peter Turner, Paul Romhany, Chris Wardle, James Ward, Chris Philpott, Reid Ferry, Rich Relish

 Key features

-• Often includes kicker endings for added surprise
+• Often includes kicker endings or multi-phase routines for added impact

 Pros

-• Some methods are self-working or easy to learn
+• Some methods are easy to learn and require little practice

 Cons

-• Some versions require specific props or books, limiting impromptu use
+• May require specific props or setup in gimmicked versions, limiting impromptu use

 Effect

 A book test is a mentalism routine where a performer appears to read a spectator's mind.
 A spectator freely chooses any book.
 They then select a page number and a word on that page.
-The performer correctly identifies the chosen word, often with a surprising additional reveal.
-This creates the strong illusion of mind reading or psychic ability.
+The performer, without seeing the book, correctly reveals the chosen word.
+Some versions include an additional surprise, such as producing a matching piece of paper or revealing extra information like the page number.

 Full details